systemd/python-systemd/README.md

    printf-style substitution is not supported.
 Perform any substitution using Python's % operator or .format() capabilities first.
- * The base message is usually sent in the form MESSAGE=hello.
-The MESSAGE field is, however, not required.
  * A ValueError is thrown is thrown if sd_journald_sendv() results in an error.
 This might happen if there are no arguments or one of them is invalid.